Quansight/Quansight-website/apps/labs/posts/automated-accessibility-testing-with-bokeh.md

 - Add CI checks for accessibility tests.
 This would prevent commits from being merged if they will change Bokeh data visualizations in a way that triggers accessibility issues.
 - Couple things a little tighter with the existing convention.
-In Bokeh, Javascript tests are run with a specific type of command: `node make test:suite_name`.
-There are certain commands for pairing types of tests together, and these commands could be worked upon or modified as needed.
+In Bokeh currently, to run both the existing tests and the new tests I added, you have to run two separate commands.
+Future work could involve unifying them so that all tests can run from a single command.
+The only requirement of this functionality will be a test-labeling mechanism described in the next bullet point.
 - Have a labeling system to be able to run only "accessibility-focused" tests at will.
 In Bokeh, you can run both individual and group tests using a search string command.
-The syntax is: `node make test:suite_name -k "search string"`.
-  For labeling, you could prepend (or append) a string like "accessibility-focused" to the code for the tests and run the matching search string in the syntax to run all matching tests.
+For labeling, you could prepend (or append) a string like "accessibility-focused" to the test description.
 This feature becomes even more useful as `unit` and `integration` directories start to contain more accessibility tests.
 - Write more tests.